slurmulon/bach/docs/dev.md

-# Development
+# Development OLD

-If you wish to write code that uses `bach` or to make changes to `bach` itself, this guide is for you.
+## Introduction

+This guide will show you how to integrate and experiment with `bach` in your JVM or NodeJS projects.

-Before proceeding, but sure you have followed the steps in the Setup guide in order to install everything necessary for development
+Before proceeding, but sure you have followed the steps in the [Setup](setup) guide in order to install everything necessary for development.

-## Intro

-This guide will show you how to integrate `bach` into your own projects, and, if you're interested in contributing to `bach`, setup a development environment.

 ## Architecture